The Senior Portfolio

-To assess a major with multiple areas—creative writing, writing studies, linguistics, and professional and technical writing—the Department of Writing and Linguistics needs you to curate and submit a portfolio of texts or artifacts with an accompanying self-assessment narrative.
+To assess a major with multiple areas—creative writing, rhetoric and composition, linguistics, and professional and technical writing—the Department of Writing and Linguistics needs you to curate and submit a portfolio of texts or artifacts with an accompanying self-assessment narrative.
 The required texts demonstrate mastery of and/or challenges with the departmental learning outcomes for the major.
 These texts help us determine how well our students are meeting our desired learning outcomes.
 A “text” can be a print or electronic document or multimodal project.
 We ask for you to create a digital final portfolio instead of a paper one, but we can accommodate a unique form if needed.

 Please select from work you have done in our WRIT and LING courses (although some at Armstrong students might use artifacts from ENGL professional communication curriculum from 2016-2018); the only new work you need to create for the portfolio is the self-assessment narrative.
 You may call on faculty members and the assessment coordinator (Prof. Christy Mroczek) for advice in making selections.

 Overall, the artifacts selected should provide evidence of your achievement of our departmental learning outcomes for the major.
 When you write your self-assessment narrative and select portfolio pieces, please draw specifically on these learning outcomes.
 More on this below.

 - Students will analyze audiences for specific texts and reflect on their processes of writing and revision.

 - Students will analyze and critique texts using appropriate disciplinary concepts and will demonstrate knowledge of appropriate research methods

-- Students will write texts that reflect applicable genre conventions (style, structure, technical skills)
+- Students will write texts that reflect applicable genre conventions (audience-centered, style, structure, technical skills)